linode/apl-docs/docs/for-devs/get-started/lab-20.md

 ![kubecfg](../../img/loki-teams.png)

 In Grafana, you are directed to the `Explore` section.
-Otomi already added a query for you, showing the logs of all containers running in your team namespace
+Otomi already added a query for you, showing the logs of all containers running in your team namespace.

 ![kubecfg](../../img/grafana-loki.png)

-Adjust the query to your own needs.
-Loki uses LogQL as a query language.
-Learn more about LOgQL [here](https://grafana.com/docs/loki/latest/logql/)
+Select the label `app` and then select `blue`.
+You will now see all the `blue` container logs.
+You can also create your own queries.
+Learn more about LogQL [here](https://grafana.com/docs/loki/latest/logql/).

 ## Creating shortcuts